irods/irods_client_http_api/README.md

                 // The path to the TLS certificates directory used to establish
                 // secure connections between the HTTP API and the OpenID provider.
-                // Typically, this should point to a standard certificate directory
+                // This should not be set unless your TLS certificates directory is
-                // such as "/etc/ssl/cert".
+                // not a standard certificate directory such as "/etc/ssl/cert".
                 "tls_certificates_directory": "/path/to/certs"
             }
         },